shaburof/sparrow/readme.md

 find
 $footable = \Vendor\Sparrow\Core\Builder::sCreate(\App\Model\footable::class);
 $data = $footable->find(1);    // select from footable where Id is 1

+created_at and updated_at
+if the table contains created_at and updated_at fields, they will be updated when inserting and updating

 raw query
 \Vendor\Sparrow\Core\DB\DB::sraw(['select * from footable'])->all();